andreasKroepelin/polylux/book/src/dynamic/obo-lbl.md

 ## `#item-by-item`
 `#one-by-one` is especially useful for arbitrary contents that you want to display in that manner.
-Sometimes, it produces a bit too much syntactical noise again with all the brackets between content, though.
+Sometimes, it produces a bit too much syntactical noise with all the brackets between content, though.
-That is especially true lists, enums, and term lists.
+That is especially true for lists, enums, and term lists.
 Instead of
 ```typ
 #one-by-one[